 This is a Class B Digital Device.
-This equipment has been tested and found to comply within the limits for a Class B digital device, pursuant to the CISPR22- Standard.
+This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to CISPR22 Standard.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
-This equipment generates, uses and can radiate radio-frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.

 There is no guarantee, however, that interference will not occur in a particular installation.
-If this equipment does cause harmful interference to the radio- or television - reception (which can be determined by the equipment turning on and of) the user is encouraged to try to correct the interference by applying one or more of the following measures below:
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment on and off, the user is encouraged to try to correct the interference by one or more of the following measures.